Revain (REV) Price Reaches $0.0000 on Exchanges

 Revain Profile

-Revain (CRYPTO:REV) is a token.
+REV is a token.
 Its launch date was August 4th, 2017.
 Revain’s total supply is 85,061,485,690 tokens.
 The official message board for Revain is medium.com/revain.
+Revain’s official Twitter account is @revain_org and its Facebook page is accessible here.
+The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.
 The official website for Revain is revain.org.
-The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.
-Revain’s official Twitter account is @revain_org and its Facebook page is accessible here.

 Buying and Selling Revain

-It is usually not possible to buy alternative cryptocurrencies such as Revain directly using U.S. dollars.
-Investors seeking to acquire Revain should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Revain using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Revain directly using US dollars.
+Investors seeking to acquire Revain should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Revain using one of the exchanges listed above.

 Receive News & Updates for Revain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Revain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.